 How is prior art considered in the context of an invalidity action?

 The scope and content of prior art is defined in 35 U.S.C. § 102.
 This section was amended by the America Invents Act (“AIA”), and the new definition of prior art applies to applications containing at least one claim with an effective filing date after March 15, 2013.
 For applications containing claims only with effective filing dates before March 16, 2013, the old law applies.
 The principal difference is that the AIA moved the United States from a first-to-invent system to a first-inventor-to-file system.
 It also removed geographic and language restrictions from the previous definition of prior art.
 Disclosures outside of the United States before the effective filing date may now serve as invalidating prior art.
 There are exceptions, however, such as the one-year grace period for an inventor’s own work, which remains an exception under the AIA.
 This is in contrast to the absolute novelty standard mandated by the patent laws of other countries.

 Can a patentee seek to amend a patent that is in the midst of patent litigation?

-A patent owner cannot amend a patent claim through a litigation proceeding.
+A patent owner cannot amend a patent claim through a litigation proceeding in a district court, with the exception of limited corrections for obvious errors.
 Nevertheless, a patent challenged at the PTAB may be amended during the PTAB proceeding.
-Because PTAB proceedings are adversarial, any proposed amendments may be challenged by the party that commenced the proceeding.
+However, any amendments must be made by motion, which are not frequently granted.
+Also, because PTAB proceedings are adversarial, proposed amendments may be challenged by the party that commenced the proceeding.
 Claim amendments at the PTAB may only narrow claims and may not broaden claims in any respect.
-When amendments are made, the patent owner may potentially forfeit past damages that may otherwise have been available for the original claims.
+When amendments are permitted, it is important to note that the patent owner may potentially forfeit past damages that may otherwise have been available for the original claims.